JKO for Landau: a variational particle method for homogeneous Landau equation: Numerical examples

-Fig.~\ref{fig_eg1_macro_weak} illustrates the conservation and the entropy dissipation properties of our solver.
-On the left, the kinetic energy is conserved with only a small error.
-In the center, the entropy closely matches the analytical value (computed using the quadrature rule on a fine mesh).
-On the right, we observe that the entropy converges exponentially fast to equilibrium, in line with the theoretical results from \cite{villani1998a}.
+The left and center plots of Fig.~\ref{fig_eg1_macro_weak} illustrate the conservation and the entropy dissipation properties of our solver.
+On the left, the kinetic energy is conserved with only a small error, and JKO--2 shows a smaller conservation error than JKO--1 due to its more accurate inner-time discretization.
+In the center, the entropy closely matches the analytical value for both JKO--1 and JKO--2.
+Based on this observation, the choice of inner time discretization has little impact on accuracy in the weakly collisional regime.
+Thus, we use the simplest JKO--1 (FE) method for all subsequent weakly collisional tests.